-Leeds is one of the UK’s most vibrant, student-friendly and fast growing cities.
-It has a student population of over 250,000 and has been voted the Best UK University Destination by The Independent.
+Leeds is one of the UK’s most vibrant, student-friendly and fast-growing cities.
+It has a student population of over 250,000 and has been voted Best UK University Destination by The Independent.

-The UK’s third largest city, Leeds is a leading international centre for learning, a hub for the arts in the North of England and a world-class sporting centre.
+The UK’s third-largest city, Leeds is a leading international centre for learning, a hub for the arts in the North of England and a world-class sporting centre.
 It is also widely acknowledged as the shopping capital of the North and is a gateway to some of the UK’s most stunning and inspiring countryside.
-Leeds is easily accessible, has its own international airport and is just two hours train ride from London and under an hour from Manchester.
+Leeds is easily accessible, has its own international airport and is just a two-hour train ride from London and under an hour from Manchester.

 Leeds is a City of Dance, and is also home to some of the best theatres and public art collections of international significance to be found outside of London.
-The city is also home to a thriving independent arts scene, venues include the West Yorkshire Playhouse, Leeds Grand Theatre, Leeds City Art Gallery and the Henry Moore Institute.
+The city is home to a thriving independent arts scene; venues include Leeds Playhouse, Leeds Grand Theatre, Leeds City Art Gallery and the Henry Moore Institute.

-An enviable array of yoga, pilates and gym classes provide exercise and relaxation opportunities; whilst the University of Leeds, Leeds Beckett University, Leeds College of Art and Leeds College of Music provide a continuous stream of other students with whom to explore the city.
+An enviable array of yoga, pilates and gym classes provide exercise and relaxation opportunities, whilst the University of Leeds, Leeds Beckett University, Leeds College of Art and Leeds College of Music provide a host of other students with whom to explore the city.

-The city centre is full of exciting and varied bars, restaurants and clubs.
+The city centre is full of vibrant bars, restaurants and clubs.
 Leeds Arena and the O2 Academy supplement an excellent live music scene.
 Shopping in Leeds combines high street favourites and unique boutiques both in the beautifully restored Victorian arcades and world-class developments Trinity Leeds and Victoria Gate.
 Leeds market is highly recommended for fresh produce at student-friendly prices.